rreben/learn-how-to-code/README.md

 =================

 ## Project mission
-This project teaches the very basics of programming:
+This project teaches the very basics of programming (in Python):
 + variables
 + conditions (if then else)
 + arrays